rjar2020/post-delivery/README.md

 - PHP ingester to hit POST /postback endpoint
 - Dead letter queue and retry mechanism for postback failed to process.
 - Observability
-- Kafka config improvements for HA, and start many instance of the app to make the most of it.
+- Kafka config improvements for HA, and start many instances of the app to make the most of it.
 - Github CI to run the tests, build and push image to Dockerhub

 ### Log